peaceemilienne/Hudl-Login-Automation/README.md

 Refer to [Automated Tests](#automated-tests) for details and [Running Tests](#running-tests) for running tests in the specified environment.

-**Note:** Verify your environment matches the specified dependencies and browser versions before running tests.

 ### Automated Tests

-This project includes a comprehensive set of automated tests to ensure the functionality and security of the login system.
+This project includes a comprehensive set of automated tests to ensure the functionality of the hudl login form.
 The tests cover various scenarios to provide thorough validation.

 #### Test Scenarios: